jakob-bagterp/browserist/README.md

 | Consequence: | _Code breaks_ | _Stable and fast_  |     _Slow_     |

 ## Settings
 If you want a headless browser with Selenium, you typically would use different settings from browser to browser.
 Browserist solves this problem so that settings for Chrome, Firefox, Edge, etc. are standardised.
-As an example, you can easily scale test runs across different browsers in a lightweight, headless configuration:
+For example, you can easily scale test runs across different browsers in a lightweight, headless configuration:

 ```python
 from browserist import Browser, BrowserSettings, BrowserType